mlevis1/uav-image-analysis/README.md

 Installing conda: https://www.anaconda.com/

 We recommend installing geo-related dependencies with conda-forge.
-We have created a custom yaml list with all of the dependencies that you will need to run the lessons in this course.
+We have created a custom yaml list with all of the dependencies that you will need.
 Follow these steps below to get your environment ready.

 About Conda Environments: https://conda.io/docs/user-guide/tasks/manage-environments.html

-An environment for conda has been created specifically for this course.
+An environment for conda has been created.
 To load it, run:

 conda env create -f environment.yml